andresebr/kumodd/README.md

 ## Limitations

-Conversion of native Google Apps Docs, Sheets And slides makes their download much slower than non-native files.
+Conversion of native Google Apps Docs, Sheets and slides to PDF or LibreOffice makes their download much slower.

+Kumodd downloads each whole file to memory, then computes the MD5, then saves the file to disk.
+Large files may fail to download if memory is exhausted.

 Using an HTTP proxy on Windows does not work due to unresolved issues with python 3's httplib2.